AsherGrayne/AsherGrayne/README.md

 ## Hi there 👋
+Its Pratick Kumar Choudhury here.
+A 3rd year student at Assam Engineering College(AEC).

 <!--
 **AsherGrayne/AsherGrayne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.